ericvolp12/practical-observability/src/observability/metrics/instrumenting_go/gin.md

 }
 ```

 This middleware tracks request counts, duration, and size, as well as response sizes.
+We'll explore the limitations of off-the-shelf instrumentation middlewares in the next section on Echo, but to summarize: sometimes the default units of measurement and bucket spacings of off-the-shelf instrumentation middleware are insufficient to precisely measure the response times of our routes and the sizes of requests and responses.

+The `go-gin-prometheus` middleware similarly measures response times in seconds, not milliseconds, and it uses the default Prometheus `DefBuckets` spacing meaning the shortest request we can reasonably measure will be `5ms` and the longest will be `10s`.

-I would recommend using it unless you have a compelling reason to write your own instrumentation middleware or need to track additional metrics in your API that aren't just related to requests.
+That being said, if you have a compelling reason to write your own instrumentation middleware (like having response sizes and latencies that fall outside of the default buckets) or need to track additional metrics in your API that aren't just related to requests, you should now feel empowered to write your own instrumentation middleware for Gin applications.